 Associated is planning to use this technology to automate processes in other areas, such as commercial banking and wealth management.

 With the advent of tablets and smart phones, people are printing less by default.
-So it’s a natural evolution for MPS to help organisations manage other types of content.
+So it’s a natural evolution for MPS to help organizations manage other types of content.
 After all, documents exist in many forms beyond paper.

 For Lexmark’s Farmer, one exciting aspect of the evolution of managed print services is “helping our customers grow their business with their customers, rather than just helping them reduce costs and build efficiencies.
-When that happens, it builds greater loyalties and synergies between our organisations.”
+When that happens, it builds greater loyalties and synergies between our organizations.”

-According to IDC, one way for an organisation to develop higher levels of maturity in print and document management (PDM) is in partnership with a managed print and document services provider.
+According to IDC, one way for an organization to develop higher levels of maturity in print and document management (PDM) is in partnership with a managed print and document services provider.
 Outsourcing of PDM initiatives continues to grow.
 In fact, IDC projects the total U.S. managed print and document services market will grow from $5.7 billion in 2013 to $7.7 billion in 2018.